-- cash settlement services (increase by 6%); - loan origination fees and commissions (increase by 5%); - card fees and commissions (increase by 20%); - guarantees and contingent liabilities (increase by 10%).
+- cash settlement services (increase by 6%); - loan origination fees and commissions (increase by 11%); - card fees and commissions (increase by 20%); - guarantees and contingent liabilities (increase by 9%).

 At the same time, the Bank recorded a lower net fee and commission income on account of the sale of insurance for car and cash loans to individual customers of RB BL (fees and commissions related to the sale of insurance products went down by PLN 5 million).
-Repayment of loans from the portfolio of former Dominet Bank, which generated high insurance income (related to high insurance premiums and higher profitability for the Bank), however, characterised by high risk costs and high default rate, were replaced with new loans, granted to customers of a better risk profile, but with lower insurance premiums generating respectively lower income.
+The drop in the above-mentioned commissions and fees resulted, to a great extent, from the changing structure of the retail credit portfolio.
+Repayment of loans from the portfolio of the former Dominet Bank, which generated high insurance income (related to high insurance premiums and higher profitability for the Bank), however, characterised by high risk costs and high default rate, were replaced with new loans, granted to customers of a better risk profile, but with lower insurance premiums generating respectively lower income.